Newton High School (New Jersey): Field hockey

 The field hockey team won the North I Group I state sectional championship in 1976, 1979, 2014 and 2016-2018, and won the North I Group II title in 1981-1986.

 Wrestling

 The team won the North I Group I state sectional championships in 2009 and 2010, winning against Kittatinny Regional High School both years 2009 marked the program's first sectional title, achieved with a 40-26 win against Kittatinny.
 The team won its second consecutive title with a 36-28 win against Kittatinny, and made it to the Group I state championship before losing to Paulsboro High School.

+Newton ranks first all-time in the number of individual state champions crowned, with 81 titles won through 2024.